 My mûkimo tastes even better than it looks, with a piece of yellow pepper decorating it at the top.
 Probably because the mashed meal was made with groundnuts and fried with onions which are still visible.
 I also munch on my friend’s fried arrowroots (with her permission of course).
 Why didn’t anyone tell me how crunchy fried arrowroots tasted?

-Accompanying our starches are traditional green vegetables in smaller bowls.
+Next to our starches are traditional green vegetables in smaller bowls.
 One can still see the stalks and seeds contrasted by the white onions and red tomatoes.
 Surprisingly, these bitter herbs are just as savoury.

-Our dessert comes just when the cold is seeping into our bones.
+Our dessert comes just when the infamous cold starts seeping into our bones.
 Warm porridge served in a calabash as per Kikuyu tradition.
 It tastes so sweet – even without sugar.
 I always say drinking sugarless porridge is an acquired taste – which I acquired when I was in Murang’a for 3 months.

 After insisting, the waitress tells us that it’s made from maize and sorghum flour.